 Search syntax

-If you've used Google or GMail, you're familiar with 95% of Papertrail's search syntax.
-Type what you have, whether it's an IP address, an error string, the name of a program or system, a user's session, or fragments of any of those things.
+If you’ve used Google search, you’re familiar with 95% of Papertrail’s search syntax.
+Type what you have, whether it’s an IP address, an error string, the name of a program or system, a user’s session, or fragments of any of those things.

 From there, build up sets of what you do and don't want to see.
 Here's a few examples for the Ruby on Rails framework to give you an idea.